Editor’s note: This article was originally published in October 2024 and was updated to include new research and testing information.

 The rise of colorectal cancer in young adults

-There has been a recent increase in cases of colorectal cancer among younger adults.
+There has been an increase in cases of colorectal cancer among younger adults.
 It’s a trend that’s hard to ignore, though we don’t yet fully understand why it’s happening.

-There are hypotheses out there: Perhaps it’s linked to the increasingly sedentary lifestyle many people lead today, combined with poor eating habits and obesity.
+There are hypotheses out there.
+Perhaps it’s linked to the growing sedentary lifestyle many people lead today along with poor eating habits and obesity.
 But again, we’re cautious about jumping to conclusions.
-What we do know is that younger adults can and do develop colorectal cancer, so it’s essential to take any symptoms seriously, regardless of your age.
+What we do know is that younger adults can and do develop colorectal cancer so it’s essential to take any symptoms seriously, regardless of your age.

 Improving screening and awareness

-While screening has improved our ability to catch the disease early, there’s still work to be done.
+While screening has improved our ability to catch the disease early there’s still work to be done.
 In Canada, we rely heavily on stool tests as a primary screening tool.
-While they’re good, I’m hopeful that science will eventually give us an easier, more accessible screening method to encourage more people to get tested.
+While they’re good, I’m hopeful that science will eventually give us a more accessible screening method to encourage more people to get tested.

-In the meantime, we’re diagnosing more cancers at earlier stages, which is a huge win.
-The earlier we catch it, the better the outcomes.
-However, the trend of younger patients being diagnosed is something that humbles us, and there’s still much more to understand about why it’s happening.
+In the meantime, we’re diagnosing more cancers at earlier stages which is a huge win.
+The earlier we catch it the better the outcomes.
+However, the trend of younger patients being diagnosed is something that humbles us.
+There’s still much more to understand about why it’s happening.

-Still, the message is clear: pay attention to your body, get screened when appropriate, and don’t be afraid to talk about your bowel health.
+Still, you should pay attention to your body, get screened when appropriate and don’t be afraid to talk about your bowel health.
 It’s a conversation that could save your life.

 Learn your risk level for the most common men’s health conditions in 10 minutes with a free, confidential, and personalized report.